Table of Contents

 Version Control Systems

-Version control tools like Git and GitHub help teams track code changes, collaborate efficiently, and roll back changes when things go awry.
-They’re essential across all projects, from backend systems to Tools for building educational apps, keeping every update organizeded and conflict-free across teams and timelines.
+Version control tools like Git and GitHub help teams track code changes, collaborate efficiently, and roll back changes when needed.
+They are essential for all projects, from backend systems to educational app development tools, keeping every update organized and conflict-free across teams and timelines.

 Recommended Tools: